surveycto/detect-clicked-link/README.md

 ## Features

 * Detect the number of times a link has been clicked in a field.
+* Remembers number of times links clicked even when leaving field and coming back.
 * All of the capabilities of the [select_one-select_multiple](https://github.com/surveycto/select_one-select_multiple/blob/master/README.md) field plug-in.

 ### Requirements